Cognigy/Documentation/docs/en/docs/ai-copilot/getting-started.md

 1. To configure the first Widget, go into to the AI Copilot Flow.
 2. Add your desired AI Copilot Flow Node.
 3. Add the content, which will be displayed as a Widget in the AI Copilot Workspace.
-4. Ensure that the tile ID matches the ID chosen in the AI Copilot configuration, this defines the size and placement of the Widget within the Workspace.
+4. Ensure that the tile ID matches the ID chosen in the AI Copilot configuration; this defines the size and placement of the Widget within the Workspace.

 ## Explore an AI Copilot workspace